Use the Scheme Identifier to help you identify which Section or Scheme an employee should be in.

 - Read the new joiner factsheet (PDF: 347KB) for instructions on how to enrol a new member into the Scheme and complete the new employee questionnaire (Word: 325KB).

 - You may also find the capacity codes list (PDF: 245KB) useful.

 Forms and spreadsheets you may need (Non POL users)

 Read this guidance for more information about re-employed members:

-The NHS Pensions Scheme is a qualifying pension scheme and is the default Scheme for all NHS employees and they must be automatically enrolled into it.
+The NHS Pension Scheme is the default Scheme for all NHS employees.

-However, not all staff are eligible to join the NHS Pension Scheme.
-You will need to take action to identify these workers and automatically enrol them into alternative pension arrangements.
+Not all staff are eligible to join the NHS Pension Scheme.
+Those who aren’t must be automatically enroled into alternative pension arrangements.

-More detailed information is available on the NHS Employers website.
-This includes the seven key steps to prepare for automatic enrolment and FAQs.
-They have also prepared an auto enrolment 'lessons learnt' document that you may find useful.
+The NHS Employers’ website has seven key steps to prepare for auto enrolment and FAQs.
+They have an auto enrolment 'lessons learnt' document that you may find useful.

-TPR has published a webpage 'Planning for auto enrolment' aimed at smaller organisations that allows employers to generate a plan to help you prepare for and meet auto enrolment requirements, including:
+It allows employers to make a plan to help prepare for and meet auto enrolment requirements.

-We have also produced our own set of auto enrolment FAQs (PDF: 141KB) for Employing Authorities, GP Practices and Direction employers.
+We have produced our own set of auto enrolment FAQs (PDF: 141KB) for: